If you’re starting to feel the overwhelm of all the recent news, you’re not alone. The feeling is literally global.

 3) Get Creative

 There are so many ways you can express yourself through creative activities from drawing, mindful colouring and dance.
-Whether it’s writing your own music, singing your heart out to your favourite song or dancing if you can, see if you can find something that works for you.
+Whether it’s writing your own music (unless you have musical anhedonia), singing your heart out to your favourite song, or dancing if you can, see if you can find something that works for you.
 A recent report from the World Health Organisation found that singing, dancing and acting has positive effects on our physical and mental health.

 4) Move Your Body